Skip to main content

 While you’re pregnant

-Choose a midwife and find out about who can get maternity care, paid parental leave, antenatal classes, health tests and parenting support.
+Find out about maternity care, getting a midwife, parental leave, antenatal classes, health tests and parenting support.

-Choose your lead maternity carer (LMC)
+Choose your lead maternity carer

-As soon as your pregnancy is confirmed you need to choose an LMC.
 Most LMCs are registered midwives, but they can also be:

 • family doctors who provide maternity care